tdegeus/GooseFEM/docs/conventions/vector.rst

 Conversion
 ----------

-Conversion to a larger representation (up-sizing) can always be done uniquely, however, conversion to a more compact representation (down-sizing) can be done in two ways.
+Conversion to a larger representation (upsizing) can always be done uniquely, however, conversion to a more compact representation (downsizing) can be done in two ways.
 In particular:

 +---------+---------+-------------------+------------------------------+
 | From    | To      | Function          | Remarks                      |